andi-makes/AdventOfCode2019/README.md

 DragonCoder's "**beautiful**" `C++` solutions for Advent of Code 2019!

+You can find my original solutions in the `old` folder.

 ## Compiling the code
 I followed [this](https://www.youtube.com/watch?v=HPMvU64RUTY) YT video on How to compile using cmake, I don't have any clues what I am doing.
 But it works and is fairly easy, so that is good enough :D